 Why surgery starts early

-There are several reasons why surgery of all types, including cosmetic surgery, traditionally starts early in the morning.
-These include medical reasons and non-medical ones.
+There are several reasons why surgery starts early in the morning.
+Some reasons are medical and others not.

 Medical reasons for early morning cosmetic surgery